Hometown: New Jersey

 To which I'd like to add what I wrote in the DU thread I started about Beyonce's Time cover:

 Why SHOULDN'T Beyonce "come half dressed?"
 Coming half dressed is the way she BECAME "influential!"

 ...(I)t (made) perfect sense to feature more of Beyonce's body...her "influence" was GENERATED BY her body.

-There are two big disadvantages to being a video pop tart sensation: the sensation wears off, so you have to keep reinventing yourself or end up dead in the water, ripe to be traded in for a younger model.
-And, of course, you also have to put up with being seen as a blight by women who are striving to be seen as "serious" about their work.
+There are two big disadvantages to being a video pop tart sensation.
+One is that sensations wear off, forcing you to stay competitive by placing a premium on evolving visually rather than artistically.
+(Otherwise you end up dead in the water -- and ripe to be traded in for a younger model.)
+And, of course, you also have to put up with being seen as a blight on women who are striving to be seen as "serious" about their work.

 Consequently, I find Hook's talk of terrorism, imperialism, anti-feminism and visual assault to be the equivalent of swatting a fly with a heat-seeking missile.
 She's right about the capitalist patriarchy of the entertainment business being the root of the problem, but she's wrong to see it as the exclusive burden of black women.
-Its commandments are "Sex sells" and "Controversy sells" and "Do unto others as others have done unto others," none of which is news to Madonna, Britney, Rihanna, Miley, Katy, Nicki, et cetera (Did you forget Lady Gaga, WorseBeforeBetter?).
+Its commandments are "Sex sells" and "Controversy sells" and "Do unto others as others have done unto others," none of which is news to Madonna, Britney, Miley, Katy, et cetera (Did you forget Lady Gaga, WorseBeforeBetter?).

 Posted by rocktivity | Wed Jul 23, 2014, 12:36 AM (0 replies)